CodeYourFuture/CYF-Workshops/devtools/readme.md

 So we've explored the Elements panel, the Styles panel, and the Lighthouse panel.
 There are many many more panels, and they all expose a different way of interpreting, interacting with, or understanding the same code.
 Computer systems frequently do this.
 It's a mistake to think that the way you use a website is the only way it can be used.
 Bots, crawlers, screenreaders, integrations...there are many and various consumers of your code, so it's important to make sure you construct it properly.

 For example, you have just looked in the Elements panel.
 This is not really your HTML, this is [the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), an API the browser builds using your HTML.
+An example of how the DOM is different from HTML is that JavaScript can change what's in the page - this changes the DOM, but doesn't change the actual HTML.
 The [DOM isn't the only API](https://developer.mozilla.org/en-US/docs/Web/API) it builds.
 Let's look at another one right now!

 <!--
 {{<note type="exercise" title="A New Lens">}} -->